COM1317, Transaction Processing Systems

 - Class email:

-- You can also send mail to the ENTIRE
+- When set up, you'll be able to send mail to the ENTIRE COM1317 class.

 - Machine problems / special projects:

-transactions are quite non-trivial to set up.
-The one active project that
+-- transactions are quite nontrivial to set up.
+But with the knowledge

 - Books on databases in the library:

-there are almost none that really tell you what is going on inside
+Amazingly there are almost none that really tell you what is going

-these systems with respect to reliability, as our text does.
-Some of the
+on inside these systems with respect to reliability, as our text does.

-meatier DB textbooks do have single chapters on transaction processing
+Some of the meatier DB textbooks do have single chapters on transaction

 - Personal Help: